Mastercard/p11perftest/README.md

   1. The effect of number of threads on latency and throughput, for fixed vector sizes (this is the default).
 Usage: `gengraphs.py FILE [threads]` where the optional switch `threads` is redundant.
   2. The effect of vector size on latency and throughput, for fixed numbers of threads.
 Usage `gengraphs.py FILE size [--reglines]`, where the optional switch --reglines will draw lines of best fit for latency and throughput.

+There is a further option to compare two data sets using the `--comparison` switch.
 Run `python gengraphs.py -h` for usage.

 # Author, copyright and licensing
 `p11perftest` originally created by Eric Devolder.